Gili Bar-Hillel

-Gili Bar-Hillel Semo (גילי בר-הלל סמו; born Gili Bar-Hillel in 1974) is an English-Hebrew translator from Israel, best known for translating the Harry Potter series into Hebrew.
+Gili Bar-Hillel Semo (גילי בר-הלל סמו; born Gili Bar-Hillel on 19 October 1974) is an English-Hebrew translator from Israel, best known for translating the Harry Potter series into Hebrew.

 Biography

 Bar-Hillel is the daughter of Maya Bar-Hillel, a professor of psychology at the Hebrew University, and the granddaughter of philosopher and linguist Yehoshua Bar-Hillel.
 Her mother frequently lectured in the United States and as a result she spent a lot of time there as a child, learning to read English before Hebrew.

 Bar-Hillel studied at Hebrew University, Tel Aviv University, and Harvard University, and received a Bachelor of Arts in dramatic writing and dramaturgy.
 She lives and works in Tel Aviv, and is married with three children.

 Career

 Before translating the Harry Potter series, Bar-Hillel was editor of children's books for the Israeli publishing house Keter, worked for the major Israeli newspaper Haaretz, directed plays, and produced radio programs.
 She is a member of the International Wizard of Oz Club and has been from before she translated the Harry Potter series.
 She has also translated books by Jacqueline Wilson, Diana Wynne Jones and Noel Streatfeild, and adapted an annotated edition of The Wizard of Oz for Hebrew readers.
 As well, she also reviewed picture books for the Israeli women's weekly LaIsha for several years.
 In 2012 Bar-Hillel founded Utz Publishing, where to this day she continues working as owner and editor in chief.